pglen/pyguicom/README.md

-# pyv Common utilites
+# pyvguicom  CPyv GUI common utilities

 ## Common GUI routines and classes

- These calsses are for python PyGobject (Gtk) development.

-These routines are used in several projects.
-The classes act as a simplification front end for the PyGtk (PyGobject) classes.
+ These classes are for python PyGobject (Gtk) development.
+They are used in several projects.
+They act as a simplification front end for the PyGtk / PyGobject classes.

-Just a sampler of what is in there (pasted from code, in no particular order):
+A sampler of what is in there (pasted from code, in no particular order):

     class CairoHelper():
     class TextTable(Gtk.Table):